ledongthuc/ansible.npm/README.md

 Role Variables
 --------------

-  npm_packages: list of packages that you need to install after NPM is installed finished.
-Default: empty (no install).
+  packages: list packages that you want to install.
+It supports from file or package's name.
+Default is none.

-  npm_file: file path of package.json for install after NPM is installed.
-Default: empty (no install).
+  Each item in packages are defined in http://docs.ansible.com/ansible/npm_module.html
+  Example:

+    packages:
+    - global: false
+      name: coffee-script
+      version: 1.6.1
+    - global: false
+      path: ./

 Dependencies
 ------------